stevenbitner/stevenbitner.github.io/_posts/2019-09-20-cpp-constructor-gotchas.md

 }
 ```

+If you put the variable type in front of the variable name, you are **declaring** a variable.
+That variable will have a local scope and is lost upon completion of the constructor function.

 ## Initialization List
 If one class contains another class, you might run into issues if no default constructor exists for the _contained_ class instance.
 This is because of how C++ calls constructors.